 Do you need familiarity and routine, or do you prefer working in lots of different locations?
 Think about how you could get more of what works for you in your current role, and what difference that could make to how you feel.

 Think about the tasks that make you lose track of time.
 What do you love that others seem to hate?
 Could you flex your job to do more of what you love, for example, swapping a couple of tasks with others or being proactive and offering to take on things you love doing?

 Think about how you work around people.
 Do you need lots of hustle and bustle around you, or would you quite happily work on your own at home?
 If you frequently work in teams, look at the role you play, and consider what role you’d like to be playing.

 Be proactive in working with (and not just for) your managers.
 Think about how you like to be managed, and then think how you can incorporate this into how you work.
 Also consider the managers or team leaders you work most frequently for, and how they like to work.
 How can you manage this so that you what you need, along with the best outcome for them?

 It’s not just at work that we need to consider our personalities – thinking about how we actually spend our down time can make a massive difference to how we recover from the working week.

-It can take the time to build a life that works with your personality and your natural strengths, rather than against it, but the benefits to how you feel can be immense.
+It can take the time to build a working life that is in sync with your personality and your natural strengths but the benefits to how you feel can be immense.

 What are you going to do today to start working in a way that works with your personality?

-A great way of figuring out your personality type, and helping you see how to use your strengths in a work environment is the DiSC tool, and it’s one I use with all my clients, with often scarily accurate results!
+A great way of figuring out your personality type, and helping you see how to use your strengths in a work environment is to use DiSC, a psychometric assessment tool.
+It’s one I use with all my clients, with often scarily accurate results!
 If you’d to learn more about DiSC profiling, then please click here to send me a message.